 - If the weather won't let you comfortably have windows open, turning on a few fans (and exhaust fans in your kitchen) will help pull VOCs and Fine Dust from the air as well.

-One of the best ways to make sure the air in your home is healthy for you and your guests is by understanding what actually is in your air with the help of an indoor air quality monitor, like Awair.
-Awair tracks toxins and chemicals in your air and provides you with personalized recommendations to help you stay safe and healthy.
+One of the best ways to ensure your home is healthy for you and your guests is to maintain healthy indoor air quality.
+Awair tracks toxins and chemicals in your environment and provides you with the insight you need to take control of the air you breathe.
+To find out how Awair can help you stay healthier during the holidays, follow the link below.